LaravelDaily/Booking-Com-Simulation-Laravel/course/11-bug-take-eager-limit.md

 }
 ```

 See that `->take(1)` inside?
-So yeah, it limited so that only one apartment per property is returned, and I've tested that it actually worked:
+So yeah, it is limited so that only one apartment per property is returned, and I've tested that it actually worked:

 ```json
 {